A scaling hypothesis for projected entangled-pair states

 We introduce a new paradigm for scaling simulations with projected entangled-pair states (PEPS) for critical strongly-correlated systems, allowing for reliable extrapolations of PEPS data with relatively small bond dimensions $D$.
 The key ingredient consists of using the effective correlation length $\xi$ for inducing a collapse of data points, $f(D,\chi)=f(\xi(D,\chi))$, for arbitrary values of $D$ and the environment bond dimension $\chi$.
 As such we circumvent the need for extrapolations in $\chi$ and can use many distinct data points for a fixed value of $D$.
 Here, we need that the PEPS has been optimized using a fixed-$\chi$ gradient method, which can be achieved using a novel tensor-network algorithm for finding fixed points of 2-D transfer matrices, or by using the formalism of backwards differentiation.
 We test our hypothesis on the critical 3-D dimer model, the 3-D classical Ising model, and the 2-D quantum Heisenberg model.

 Although variational algorithms over the class of projected entangled-pair states (PEPS) \cite{Verstraete2004, Cirac2020} are by now well established for simulating ground states of 2-D quantum spin systems \cite{Jordan2008, Vanderstraeten2016, Corboz2016} and free energies of 3-D statistical mechanical systems \cite{Nishino2001, Vanderstraeten2018}, the accurate simulation of critical points and gapless phases in (2+1)-D remains elusive due to the prohibitive computational cost of simulating PEPS with a large bond dimension.
 Indeed, PEPS are the natural higher-dimensional generalization of matrix product states (MPS), but, unlike for MPS, expectation values cannot be computed exactly as that would require the contraction of an infinite two-dimensional tensor network.
-Instead, such networks are typically contracted by constructing effective environments -- either as a boundary MPS \cite{Verstraete2004, Fishman2018} or with corner-transfer matrices \cite{Nishino1996, Orus2009, Corboz2011} -- both of which carry a bond dimension $\chi$ controlling the error in the environment.
+Instead, such networks are typically contracted by constructing effective environments -- either as a boundary MPS \cite{Verstraete2004, Fishman2018} or with corner-transfer matrices \cite{Nishino1996, Orus2009, Corboz2011} -- both of which carry a bond dimension $\chi$ controlling the error in the environment, and provide an effective environment of similar accuracy for the same $\chi$.

 The investigation of critical systems by PEPS has been severely hampered by the presence of these two control parameters.
 In the case of MPS, it has been realized that working at finite bond dimension induces a relevant perturbation in the system, much in the same way as finite sizes enter in exact diagonalization or Monte-Carlo techniques.
 As an analogue to finite-size scaling \cite{Brezin1988, Cardy1984, Fisher1972}, the theory of finite-entanglement scaling \cite{Nishino1996b, Pollmann2009, Tagliacozzo2008, Pirvu2012, Vanhecke2019} identifies an induced length scale due to the entanglement compression caused by finite $\chi$.
 This has allowed MPS simulations to reach a high precision in the determination of critical points and exponents, both for 1-D quantum systems and problems in 2-D statistical mechanics.